monkbysea/weit896_AlgoSims2016/README.md

 ###Week 3
 I don't know why my second one is not running.
 I'm trying to make a triagle bush where all the triangles are pointing towards the center of the canvas and moving as a spiral at the same time

+###Week 4
+Adding force creatively to my work is a challenge.
+I'm still experimenting with it so that I can add force to the animation that does not involve mouse position. rather the force is part of the animation by itself.